dviramontes/dotcom/_posts/binary-search-elixir.md

 ### Binary Search in Elixir

-Let's implement a quick and dirty version of binary search, and we'll improve upon it after identifying the base case and the recusrive case.
-We have to use recursion in Elixir because [it's the only way to iterate through a list in Elixir](https://hexdocs.pm/elixir/recursion.html).
-Elixir has for loops but they are actually more like the [list comprehensions](https://hashrocket.com/blog/posts/elixir-for-loops-go-beyond-comprehension) you find in Python.
+Let's implement a quick and dirty version of binary search, and we'll improve upon it after identifying the base case and the recursive case.
+We have to use recursion because [it's the only way to iterate through a list in Elixir](https://hexdocs.pm/elixir/recursion.html).
+Elixir also has for loops but they are more like the [list comprehensions](https://hashrocket.com/blog/posts/elixir-for-loops-go-beyond-comprehension) you find in Python.

 ```elixir
 defmodule Binary do